RonanMarrinan/Latin102Portfolio/translation1.md

 When hercules was away, the Centaur, Eurytion, demanded Deianiram as a wife.

-Since her father was scared of the Centaurs❌, he promised he would gave her.
+Since her father was scared of the Centaur, he promised he would gave her.

-At this time, the cenaturs❌ came with his brothers to the wedding.
+At this time, the cenatur came with his brothers to the wedding.

 Hercules came and killed the centaur,
-Deiniram was carried away.❌ *voice?*
+Hercules carried Deiniram away.❌ *voice?*